Is there anything I need to do before An appointment?

 As a guide, new horses are usually seen at least twice - once for their initial assessment and treatment, and then again within a few weeks of the first visit depending on the problems identified, in order to reassess and ensure that the issues have resolved and/or provide any further treatment as required.

 Specifically tailored advice and exercises will be given to you where appropriate in order to help continue progress in-between appointments.
-Hannah will also liaise with other specialists e.g. trainers, equine dental technicians, farriers, saddle fitters etc. where needed to help in the resolution or future prevention of an issue and to ensure that everyone can be working together closely for the maximum benefit of your horse.
+Hannah will also liaise with other specialists e.g. trainers, equine dental technicians, farriers, saddle fitters etc. as needed to help in the resolution or future prevention of an issue and to ensure that everyone can be working together closely for the maximum benefit of your horse.

 In addition, if your horse has not improved as much as would normally be expected within 1-2 treatments for a particular problem, this would always be discussed with you and your vet again because it could be that there is another issue that needs to be identified - your horse's welfare is the utmost priority at all times.